Models of communication: Shannon and Weaver

 The Shannon–Weaver model is another early and influential model of communication.
 It is a linear transmission model that was published in 1948 and describes communication as the interaction of five basic components: a source, a transmitter, a channel, a receiver, and a destination.
 The source is responsible for generating the message.
 This message is translated by the transmitter into a signal, which is then sent using a channel.
 The receiver has the opposite function of the transmitter: it translates the signal back into a message, which is made available to the destination.
 The Shannon–Weaver model was initially formulated in analogy to how telephone calls work but is intended as a general model of all forms of communication.
-In the case of a landline phone call, the person calling is the source, their telephone is the transmitter translating the message into an electric signal, the wire acts as the channel, the person taking the call is the destination, and their telephone is the receiver.
+In the case of a landline phone call, the person calling is the source and their telephone is the transmitter translating the message into an electric signal.
+The wire acts as the channel.
+The person taking the call is the destination, and their telephone is the receiver.

 Claude Shannon and Warren Weaver categorize and address problems relevant to models of communication at three basic levels: technical, semantic, and effectiveness problems.
 They correspond to the issues of how to transmit the symbols in the message to the receiver, how these symbols carry meaning, and how to ensure that the message has the intended effect on the receiver.
-Shannon and Weaver focus their attention on the technical level by discussing how noise can interfere with the signal and thereby make it difficult for the receiver to reconstruct the source's intention found in the original message.
+Shannon and Weaver focus their attention on the technical level by discussing how noise can interfere with the signal.
+This makes it difficult for the receiver to reconstruct the source's intention found in the original message.
 They try to solve this problem by making the message redundant so that it is easier to detect distortions.

 The Shannon–Weaver model has been influential in the fields of communication theory and information theory.
-However, it has been criticized because it simplifies certain parts of the communicative process.
+However, it has been criticized because it simplifies some parts of the communicative process.
 For example, it presents communication as a one-way process and not as a dynamic interaction of messages going back and forth between both participants.